 Grow Fresh Basil in Your Kitchen All Year Long

 We got this great 6-Pod Aerogarden which is fantastic for growing herbs in the winter.
 We actually got it when we lived in a smaller apartment, but even now that we own an acreage we still use it year-round!
 I love growing herbs on my countertop like fresh basil, dill, mint, sage, thyme, parsley, and lemon balm.
 It uses LED lights and water, so no messy soil needed – you can have fresh herbs at your fingertips any time.
-I love picking a few springs of parsley to chop on pastas, adding basil leaves to soups, and tossing some dill in with my pasta salads.
-This Aerogarden is a great gift for anyone who would like fresh herbs… no big kitchen or green thumb required!

-How Do I Make This Soup?
+How Do I Make This Non Dairy Tomato Soup?

 - In a large stock pot, heat the olive oil over low heat.
 Add the onion, garlic and sauté for 5 minutes until soft.
 Then add the carrots and celery, and sauté for 10 more minutes.